How to Become a Speech Pathologist: A Step-by-Step Guide

 Speech Therapy Master’s Programs Clinical Practicum and Field Placement Components

-All states require licensure to practice as a speech pathologist, but requirements for licensure will vary from state to state.
+All states require licensure to practice as a speech pathologist, but the licensure requirements vary by state.

-In many states, proof of ASHA CCC replaces many of the requirements for becoming a speech therapist, since requirements are met when obtaining that certification.
-Often, the same criteria as a CCC are the standard for state licensure, but a CCC is usually not needed to obtain state licensure.
-Requirements for state licensure may change if an applicant possesses a higher degree in the field.
-Also, there are sometimes exceptions for certain requirements and at times states will waive requirements for physicians, federal employees, and other types of professionals.
-You should always go to the state department website or talk to someone at the department to ensure that you meet all requirements or available exceptions.
+In many states, obtaining the ASHA CCC can fulfill many of the requirements for becoming a speech therapist.
+The same criteria for the CCC often serve as the standard for state licensure, but a CCC isn’t usually required to obtain state licensure.
+However, requirements for state licensure may change if you hold a higher degree in the field.
+There may be other exceptions, with certain states waiving requirements for physicians, federal employees, and other professionals.
+It’s always best to check with your state licensing board to ensure you meet all requirements or qualify for the available exceptions.

 If you need or want to obtain your CCC-SLP, you must submit an application with the following to ASHA: